pedro-profile/pedro-profile/README.md

 <br>
 <h2 align="center">I Seek 🔎</h2>
 I seek an "<b>IT Software</b>" or "<b>Entry Level Front-end Web Development</b>" Role.
-Preferably one that I can do anywhere in the world I am located.
+<br>Preferably one that I can do anywhere in the world I am located.
 On a 100% work from home remote regime.
 <br>I am also willing to relocate.

 <br>I am passionate about solving problems, and have a relentless drive to excel in the tech industry.